-- a. these Guidelines and any other information given, received, or made available in connection with these Guidelines, including any revisions or Addenda; - b. the Tender Round and each Proponent's participation in the Tender Round; and - c. any communications, including any presentations, meetings or negotiations (whether before or after the release of these Guidelines), relating to these Guidelines or the Tender Round.
+- a. these Guidelines and any other information given, received, or made available in connection with these Guidelines, including any revisions or Addenda or Access Rights Supplements; - b. the Tender Round and each Proponent's participation in the Tender Round; and - c. any communications, including any presentations, meetings or negotiations (whether before or after the release of these Guidelines), relating to these Guidelines or the Tender Round.